MoAlyousef/livid/README.md

 target_link_options(index PRIVATE --shell-file ${CMAKE_CURRENT_LIST_DIR}/my_shell.html)
 target_link_libraries(index PRIVATE livid::livid)
 ```
-Then configure with `emcmake cmake -Bbin`, and build with `cmake --build bin`.
+Then configure with `emcmake cmake -Bbin -DCMAKE_BUILD_TYPE=Release`, and build with `cmake --build bin`.

+There's also a Makefile in the examples directory (under make_proj) if you prefer to use make.

 The build usually outputs 3 files, and html, wasm and js files, you need all 3 to run your program.
 Building in release mode (`-O3` or `-DCMAKE_BUILD_TYPE=Release`), the total size of a simple project is around 30kb.